Shukrim433/nanny-stork/README.md

 - Chat with AI: here user can ask questions and get instant advice.
 - Track Development: record and monitor baby's milestones and progress.

-## Contributing
-We welcome users to help to improve the app.
-To contribute:

 ## Roadmap
 Future Features: